 The Violin Channel recently caught up with Thomastik-Infeld string manufacturer’s Director of Engineering and Technology, Mr. Franz Klanner.

-In part 4 of the new blog series, Franz this week shares his knowledge on the importance of rosin.
+In part 4 of the new series, Franz shares his knowledge of the importance of rosin.

 Why is rosin so important?